ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 {{site.data.keyword.powerSys_notm}} instances can access the internet through outbound network connections.
 The following architecture describes this setup:

 1. Connect the {{site.data.keyword.powerSys_notm}} workspace to a transit gateway.
 The transit gateway provides the connection between the {{site.data.keyword.powerSys_notm}} instance and the VPC infrastructure.
-2. Connecnt the transit gateway to a VPC that contains a network load balancer (NLB) that is configured in route mode.
+2. Connect the transit gateway to a VPC that contains a network load balancer (NLB) that is configured in the route mode.
 3. Route internet traffic from {{site.data.keyword.powerSys_notm}} instances through a VPC subnet to the internet by using the NLB as a routing gateway.
 The VPC security groups that are associated with the NLB filter the traffic between the {{site.data.keyword.powerSys_notm}} instance and the internet.
 4. Attach the VPC subnet to a public gateway, which provides the actual internet connectivity.